 My Herbs Blog

-I love to share with people, herbs that are found in your backyard, on a nature walk in just popping up all over the place.
+I love to share with people, herbs that are found in your backyard, on a nature walk, just popping up all over the place.
 First of all- I love the amazement on their face to realize that this "weed" is actually a plant with a name, and a purpose.
-Second of all, it is great to see their own recognition, or the "light bulb" go off in their head in regards to seeing that same plant in their own locale.
+Second of all, it is great to see their own recognition, or the "light bulb" goes off in their head in regards to seeing that same plant in their own locale.

 The leaves are edible.
 I tried a little piece of one raw and found the taste rather unusual.
-When I try herbs like this and Purple Dead Nettle, which is edible and I think, no wonder it isn't sold in grocery stores with the other salad greens.
+When I try herbs like this and Purple Dead Nettle, which is also edible, and I think, 'no wonder it isn't sold in grocery stores with the other salad greens.'
 The flavor is strong in Mugwort, and I am not sure if I like it.
 I have heard it is good stir fried in a Tempura dish, so that will be my next trial.

 The plant was partially dry and I knew would burn a little bit.
 I lit the most dry part of the quick roll that I had made, and the smoke filtered up into the kitchen, like incense, just a small stream.
 It smelled so good!
 I found as I went through my house the rest of the house had the fragrance of mugwort.
 It is said that mugwort can promote good dreams and clear negative energy.
 This morning I feel that both of those "predictions" occurred.
 I often have trouble sleeping, and I slept like a baby last night!

 Here is a recipe for a Mugwort Smudge stick my friend told me about.